VintageGaming/VintageVaultAPI/README.md

 Hooking into VintageVault:
 ------------------------------------------------------------------------------------------------------------------------------------
-Instructions: Add to VintageVault in plugin.yml for Depends To hook into vault, all you have to do is import VintageVault, and use either VintagePermission.<Method> to use Permission Methods, or do VintageEconomy.<Method> to use Economy Methods.
+Instructions: Add Depends: [VintageVault] in plugin.yml To hook into vault, all you have to do is import VintageVault, and use either VintagePermission.<Method> to use Permission Methods, or do VintageEconomy.<Method> to use Economy Methods.

 ------------------------------------------------------------------------------------------------------------------------------------